Robin and the 7 Hoods

-Robin and the 7 Hoods is a 1964 American musical film directed by Gordon Douglas and starring Frank Sinatra, Dean Martin, Sammy Davis Jr., and Bing Crosby.
-The picture features Peter Falk, Barbara Rush, and an uncredited cameo by Edward G. Robinson.
+Robin and the 7 Hoods is a 1964 American musical film directed by Gordon Douglas and starring Frank Sinatra, Dean Martin, Sammy Davis Jr. and Bing Crosby.
+It features Peter Falk and Barbara Rush, with an uncredited cameo by Edward G. Robinson.

 Written by David R. Schwartz, the film reimagines the Robin Hood legend in a 1920s Chicago gangster setting.

 Produced by Frank Sinatra, the film introduced the hit song "My Kind of Town" by Jimmy Van Heusen and Sammy Cahn, which was nominated for an Oscar for Best Original Song and achieved a career of its own independent of the film.

 Plot

 "Big" Jim Stevens, undisputed boss of the Chicago underworld, gets an unexpected birthday present from his ambitious lieutenant, Guy Gisborne.
-Instead of a stripper popping out of the cake, Big Jim gets shot by all the guests.
-Gisborne takes over.
-He orders all the other gangsters in town to pay him protection money, but declares it's still "All for One."
+Big Jim gets shot by all the guests at his birthday party, and Gisborne takes over.
+He orders all the other gangsters in town to pay him protection money, but declares it is still "All for One".
 The news does not sit well with Big Jim's friend and fellow gangster, Robbo, and a gangland war breaks out.

-Robbo recruits pool hustler Little John, who demonstrates his billiards skills while singing "Any Man Who Loves His Mother," plus quick-draw artist Will and a few others, but they are still greatly outnumbered.
+Robbo recruits pool hustler Little John, who demonstrates his billiards skills while singing "Any Man Who Loves His Mother", plus quickdraw artist Will and a few others, but they are still greatly outnumbered.
 In addition, the corrupt Sheriff Octavius Glick is on Gisborne's payroll.
 Gisborne and Robbo come up with the same idea, to destroy the other's gambling joint on the same night, with Will enjoying every moment of shooting up Gisborne's place ("Bang!
 Bang!").

 Big Jim's refined, educated daughter, Marian, shows up.
 She asks Robbo to avenge her father's death (wrongfully attributed to the sheriff), a request which Robbo flatly refuses.
 Gisborne disposes of the sheriff.
 Marian then invites Robbo to dinner and gives him $50,000, falsely assuming that Robbo did as she had asked.
 Robbo refuses the money, so Marian attempts to seduce him into joining forces to take over the whole town.
 Robbo turns her down.
 When she sends the money to his under-repair gambling club, Robbo donates it to a boys' orphanage.

 Allen A. Dale, the orphanage's director, notifies the newspapers about this good deed.
 A new Chicago star is born: a gangster who robs from the rich and gives to the poor.
 Robbo finds it useful to have the public on his side.
 He invites the delighted Dale to join his gang, having him handle all the charities.
 Dale starts the Robbo Foundation and opens a string of soup kitchens, free clinics and orphan shelters.
 He even gives green, feathered hats and bows and arrows to the orphans, while thoroughly milking the Robin Hood image.
 In the meantime, Robbo and Little John give tips to Dale on how to improve his own image ("Style").